dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 ## Overview

 The Knora base ontology is the main built-in Knora ontology.
-Each project that uses Knora must describe its data model by creating ontologies that extend this ontology.
+Each project that uses DSP-API must describe its data model by creating ontologies that extend this ontology.

 The Knora base ontology is identified by the IRI `http://www.knora.org/ontology/knora-base`.
-In the Knora documentation in general, it is identified by the prefix `knora-base`, but for brevity, in this document, we use `kb` or omit the prefix entirely.
+In the DSP-API documentation in general, it is identified by the prefix `knora-base`, but for brevity, in this document, we use `kb` or omit the prefix entirely.